 DeFi is an ongoing financial movement that intends to remove the centralization prominent in many traditional financial instruments.
 If Bitcoin revolutionized money by offering a decentralized and anonymous currency, DeFi does the same to banking, insurance, and exchanges.
 Through blockchain, DeFi removes reliance on third parties and makes complicated financial transactions “trustless.“

 The main innovation that powers decentralized finance is the smart contract.
-Smart contracts are blockchain contracts that enforce themselves, requiring no third party (like a lawyer or underwriter or debt collector) to protect the agreement.Buy and sell Bitcoin and Ethereum instantly with Wealthsimple.
-Sign up to trade here.
+Smart contracts are blockchain contracts that enforce themselves, requiring no third party (like a lawyer or underwriter or debt collector) to protect the agreement.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Sign up and Trade here.

 This is a departure from traditional legal contracts, which could result in a court case if they’re breached.
 Resolving contractual disputes is not only expensive, but also time consuming, stressful, and carries the human risk of an incorrect judgement being reached.
 Smart contracts avoid this: they operate under a pre-existing set of conditions which, when filled, execute the contract automatically.